-Abundant grain feedstuff and advanced rearing techniques make America the third ranking after China and EU in pig production, the first ranking in export and the fifth ranking in import.
-Pork is an important component of American agriculture and an important part of the American diet and way of life, which is another reason boosting American swine production.
+Abundant grain feedstuff and advanced rearing techniques make America the third-ranking after China and the EU in pig production, the first ranking in export and the fifth ranking in import.
+Pork is an important component of American agriculture and an important part of the American diet and way of life, which is another reason for boosting American swine production.

-But in the past, traditionally pig production was kept as a subsidiary to the crop enterprise and used to add value to corn when corn prices are down.
-Very little effort was spent to improve the genetic base, to optimize productivity, or to cultivate consumer acceptance for pork being a commodity.
+But in the past, traditionally pig production was kept as a subsidiary of the crop enterprise and used to add value to corn when corn prices were down.
+Very little effort was spent to improve the genetic base, optimize productivity, or cultivate consumer acceptance of pork being a commodity.

-As producer began to realize that inputs to pig industry led to considerable returns, it began to grow in importance as a profit acquisition and in the food marketplace.
+As producers began to realize that inputs to the pig industry led to considerable returns, it began to grow in importance as a profit acquisition and in the food marketplace.
 Rapid gains were made in productivity as management inputs were well-adjusted.

 There has also been a big and important change in how and where pigs are produced over the past 50 years.
 Low consumer prices, and therefore low producer prices, and smaller farms with decreasing profits, have resulted in larger, more efficient swine industry operations; and pig farming has evolved into a highly automated production process with minimum labor cost.
 Besides, the dramatic shift from small-scale production to vertical-integration factory farms is enhancing the overall level of industry automation.
 The larger operations with scientific management practices enabled farmers to significantly increase the efficiency of production by using less labor.

-Though pook production has evolved over the past 300 years in the US for the economic value of pork to the US and American agriculture, now there still are many respects imposing the restriction on the US pig industry moving on.
-And issues restricting the development of US swine production: environment concerns, cost competitiveness, changing regulations, access to export markets, animal welfare, health status, food safety, product quality, traceability; high oil and feed prices, internal and external competition also hamper the US pig industry.
+Though pook production has evolved over the past 300 years in the US for the economic value of pork to the US and American agriculture, there still are many respects imposing restrictions on the US pig industry moving on.
+Issues restricting the development of US swine production: environmental concerns, cost competitiveness, changing regulations, access to export markets, animal welfare, health status, food safety, product quality, traceability; high oil and feed prices, and internal and external competition also hamper the US pig industry.
 Unfortunately, even with economic recovery on the horizon, the industry will continue to decline.